Cognitive-Forge-Systems/cognitive-forge/README.md

-# cognitive-forge
+# Cognitive Forge Core

-A Portable AI Reasoning Engine &amp; Discipline Framework that exposes a CLI interface for disciplined, structured thinking using LLMs.
+A Portable AI Reasoning Engine & Discipline Framework that exposes a CLI interface for disciplined, structured thinking using LLMs.